The new iMac is gorgeous, powerful and perfect for the home office | CNN Underscored

 Colorful new accessories — and a Touch ID keyboard

-The iMac’s vibrant new color options extend to the accessories you get out of the box, including the Magic Keyboard, Magic Mouse and the optional Magic Trackpad (you also get a color-matched, braided USB-C to Lightning cable for juicing them up).
+The iMac’s vibrant new color options extend to the accessories you get out of the box, including the Magic Keyboard, Magic Mouse and optional Magic Trackpad (you also get a color-matched, braided USB-C to Lightning cable for juicing them up).
 These peripherals are largely the same as previous versions, with one notable upgrade — you can now opt for a Magic Keyboard with a Touch ID sensor.
-This allowed us to log into the iMac using just a quick scan of our finger, which we found to be a really nice convenience that saved us a few seconds every time we booted up.
+This allowed us to log in to the iMac using just a quick scan of our finger, which we found to be a really nice convenience that saved us a few seconds every time we booted up.

 Otherwise, these are the same accessories that Apple has offered for years, and that’s mostly a good thing.
 The latest Magic Keyboard is an absolute delight to type on, with bouncy, responsive keys that kept our hands comfortable throughout days of heavy use.
-The Magic Mouse remains reliable for basic scrolling and clicking, as well as gesture controls like double-tapping to see all of your open apps at once.
+The Magic Mouse remains reliable for basic scrolling and clicking as well as gesture controls like double-tapping to see all of your open apps at once.
 And yes, it unfortunately and hilariously still charges from the bottom, meaning you can’t use the mouse while you juice it up.

 While it’s an optional add-on, we especially loved using the Magic Trackpad.
-This large touchpad gives you a expansive canvas for swiping and scrolling while also responding to different levels of pressure, allowing you to, say, long-press on a word to look it up in a dictionary.
-It costs an extra $50 to swap in the Magic Trackpad for the Magic Mouse, and an extra $129 if you want both — we wouldn’t say it’s an absolute necessity, but the Trackpad did make using the iMac more comfortable, especially when we were bouncing between tracks when doing some music production in Ableton Live.
+This large touchpad gives you an expansive canvas for swiping and scrolling while also responding to different levels of pressure, allowing you to, say, long-press on a word to look it up in a dictionary.
+It costs an extra $50 to swap in the Magic Trackpad for the Magic Mouse, and an extra $129 if you want both.
+We wouldn’t say it’s an absolute necessity, but the Trackpad did make using the iMac more comfortable, especially when we were bouncing between tracks when doing some music production in Ableton Live.

 It’s a small nitpick, but we do wish the colors on the Magic Mouse and Magic Trackpad were a bit more pronounced.
-While the new iMac colors completely permeate the Magic Keyboard, they’re relegated to the barely-noticeable sides and bottom of the mouse and trackpad.
+While the new iMac colors completely permeate the Magic Keyboard, they’re relegated to the barely noticeable sides and bottom of the mouse and trackpad.
 As a result, they look like the standard all-white models at first glance, and not like a complement to Apple’s most colorful computer yet.

 A multimedia monster

-The iMac’s colorful design houses an equally eye-popping display, delivering great color and brightness that made all types of media look true-to-life.
-The desktop’s 24-inch, 4.5K Retina screen is incredibly dense in detail — in sample images provided by Apple, we could make out every individual flower in a colorful field, and a close-up shot of a peanut butter and jelly sandwich looked mouth-wateringly realistic.
+The iMac’s colorful design houses an equally eye-popping display, delivering great color and brightness that made all types of media look true to life.
+The desktop’s 24-inch, 4.5K Retina screen is incredibly dense in detail — in sample images provided by Apple, we could make out every individual flower in a colorful field, and a close-up shot of a peanut butter and jelly sandwich looked mouthwateringly realistic.

-The light grey bezels surrounding the iMac’s display are thinner and less pronounced than the thick black borders on last year’s 27-inch model.
+The light gray bezels surrounding the iMac’s display are thinner and less pronounced than the thick black borders on last year’s 27-inch model.
 Still, there’s a decent amount of bezel surrounding the screen, as well as a fairly pronounced “chin” that sits under the display.
 We didn’t take issue with this look, but it’s not quite as seamless as the screens on some Windows alternatives such as the Asus M241DA and Dell Inspiron 7790.
 Also, this is more of a personal nitpick, but we found ourselves wishing that this particular iMac had a touch display — a screen that’s this big and vibrant would be perfect for drawing, marking up and doodling.

 The iMac’s crisp display is complemented by a booming set of speakers, which was just as reliable for filling our bedroom with our favorite sad indie music as it was for hearing our colleagues clearly during important calls.